Adaptive quantum state tomography with iterative particle filtering: Numerical and Experimental Results

-The infidelity in the experimental implementation drops quickly for initial iterations, i.e., up to 5th iteration for pure and 8th iteration for mixed states.
-Improvement in later iterations is small, which is a typical behavior of tomography experiments on noisy systems \cite{GISK:16:PRA}.
+In Fig.~\ref{fig:IBM}, the infidelity in the experimental implementation, scales better for mixed states than pure states.
+This difference is explained by state preparation errors of real quantum devices.
+Due to the presence of noise, instead of preparing the state $\rho$, the quantum device prepares a different random state $\rho_{1}$ in each iteration, where $\rho_{1} \approx \rho$.
+Let's assume that $\pmb{\sigma}$ diagonalizes $\rho$ and $\rho_{1}$.
+If $\rho$ is pure, then $1 - \epsilon \leq \tr \left(\rho_{1} \pmb{\sigma} \right) \leq 1$ for $\epsilon > 0$.
+This is why we also observe the early saturation of pure curves in Fig.~\ref{fig:IBM}.
+On the other hand, assuming state preparation errors to be inherently random, if $\rho$ is mixed, then $\tr \left( \rho \pmb{\sigma} \right) - \epsilon \leq \tr \left(\rho_{1} \pmb{\sigma} \right) \leq \tr \left( \rho \pmb{\sigma} \right) + \epsilon$.
+Since the expectation of the prepared states can be higher or lower than that of $\rho$, when $\rho_{1}$ is prepared independently in each iteration, the state preparation errors introduced in one iteration can be offset by other.
+Moreover, improvement in later iterations is small, which is a typical behavior of tomography experiments on noisy systems \cite{GISK:16:PRA}.
 To obtain these results, we also utilized the noise mitigation offered by QISKIT module to reduce noise from quantum circuits and measurements that increased the number of measurements by a polynomial factor.